IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks-for-hcp.md

 * Alternatively, to run all the playbooks at once, start the master playbook by running this shell command:
 * After installation , you can find the details of cluster like kubeconfig and password in the installation directory ( $HOME/ansible_workdir/ )
 ```
-ansible-playbook playbooks/hypershift.yaml --ask-vault-pass
+ansible-playbook playbooks/hcp.yaml --ask-vault-pass
 ```

 # Description for Playbooks

-## setup_for_hypershift Playbook
+## setup_for_hcp Playbook
 ### Overview
 * First-time setup of the Ansible Controller,the machine running Ansible.
 ### Outcomes
-* Inventory file for hypershift to be created.
+* Inventory file for hcp to be created.
 * SSH key generated for Ansible passwordless authentication.
 * Ansible SSH key is copied to kvm host.
 ### Notes